-The following configurations apply for these progress bars
+The following configurations apply for the following Progress Bars

 The data input configuration

 By changing the data input for each progress bar, you can customise which data is displayed on the progress bars.
-Containers or epics and sub-tasks can be toggled “on” or “off”, from the Summary Panel settings.
+Epics and sub-tasks can be toggled “on” or “off”, from the progress bar settings.

 Include epics configuration